MellanieAchiengK/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 File 8-true_knowledge prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE
-File 9-divide_and_rule prints the result of POWER divided by DIVIDE File 10-love_exponent_breath displays the result of BREATH to the power LOVE
+File 9-divide_and_rule prints the result of POWER divided by DIVIDE File 10-love_exponent_breath displays the result of BREATH to the power LOVE File 11-binary_to_decimal converts a number from base 2 to base 10